6 Ways to Celebrate Women's History Month at Work

-The custom of annually honoring the influence women have had on history began with just one day.
-It eventually became a week and is now the monthlong celebration we observe today.
+The custom of annually honoring the influence of women on history began with just one day.
+It eventually became a week and is now a monthlong celebration.

-The first National Women's Day was held in the U.S. on February 28, 1909.
+The first National Women's Day was held in the U.S. on Feb.
+28, 1909.
 The idea was well-received globally, and the first International Women's Day took place in 1911, drawing more than 1 million people to rallies worldwide.
-Decades later, the United Nations General Assembly officially marked March 8 as International Women's Day in 1975.
+Decades later in 1975, the United Nations General Assembly officially marked March 8 as International Women's Day.

 Evolution of themes for Women's History Month